 While nine out of ten companies report achieving a significant measure of expected cloud value, only 42% report fully achieving their expected outcomes on average (just a five percentage-point increase over 2020).

 Business enablement is the most realized outcome, with 45% reporting they’ve fully achieved the expected value.
-Business enablement offers the greatest value upside, unlocking the core digital capabilities and ongoing innovation needed to exploit new opportunities.
+Business enablement offers the greatest value upside, unlocking the core digital capabilities and ongoing innovation needed to drive total enterprise reinvention.